Volunteer

 VOlunteer Orientation – Laptop image

-Step 2: Look for your Application Link that will be sent via email to the email address you provided when you signed up for your orientation session.
+Step 2: Complete Quiz and Application.
+Once you’ve completed our volunteer orientation, you will receive an orientation quiz along with our volunteer application link that will be sent via email to the email address you provided when you signed up for your orientation session.
 Once you receive the link, please fill out the application fully.
-Please allow up to a week for the Volunteer Supervisor to review your submission.
+Please allow up to a week for the Volunteer Coordinator to review your submission.

 Step 3: Schedule your Shelter Training session.
 A schedule of possible training days and times will be available online via our Volunteer Portal.
 Prospective volunteers will be sent instructions on how to sign up once their applications have been approved.